pyodide/pyodide/docs/usage/type-conversions.md

 ## Round trip conversions

-Translating an object from Python to Javascript and then back to Python is guaranteed to give an object that is equal to the original object.
-Furthermore, if the object is proxied into Javascript, then translation back unwraps the proxy, and the result of the round trip conversion `is` the original object (in the sense that they live at the same memory address).
+Translating an object from Python to JavaScript and then back to Python is guaranteed to give an object that is equal to the original object.
+Furthermore, if the object is proxied into JavaScript, then translation back unwraps the proxy, and the result of the round trip conversion `is` the original object (in the sense that they live at the same memory address).
 There are a few
 exceptions: